invana/invana.github.io/collections/_invana-studio/01-introduction.md

 ---
-layout: doc-graph-explorer
+layout: guide-detail
 title:  1.
-Get Started
-permalink: /docs/:collection/:title:output_ext
+Introduction to Invana Studio
 ---

 Graph Explorer is an open source, extendable data visualiser for